Doreen St. Félix: Critical reception and honors

 Brooklyn Magazine named St. Félix to its 2016 list of the "100 Most Influential People in Brooklyn Culture", calling her Pitchfork essay on Rihanna "definitive".
 The Huffington Post named the same essay to its list of "The Most Important Writing From People Of Color In 2015", NPR called it "excellent" and Paper Magazine described it as "the best damn thing ever written" about Rihanna.

 The British magazine i-D has called her "a guiding voice in the worlds of writing, art and activism."
 In 2016, Forbes Magazine named St. Félix to its 30 Under 30 list, citing her work on the Lenny Letter launch, with the newsletter reaching 400,000 subscribers in under six months.
 St. Félix was a finalist for the National Magazine Award in Columns and Commentary in 2017 for her writing at MTV News.
 She won in the same category in 2019.

-In 2025 St. Félix faced criticism from conservatives over resurfaced social media posts from her between 2014 and 2015.
+In 2025 St. Félix faced criticism from conservatives over resurfaced social media posts on the subject of race she had made between 2014 and 2016.